Azimuthal fluctuations and number of muons at the ground in muon-depleted proton air showers at PeV energies: - correlations

 Considering the total simulated statistics of $10^6$ proton showers, the fraction of events that would be in each of these regions, assuming FF$=12.5\%$ are: Region I - $9.99 \times 10^{-1}$; Region II - $4.03 \times 10^{-4}$; Region III - $9.90 \times 10^{-5}$; Region IV - $1.00 \times 10^{-5}$.

-A low FF is mandatory in a real detector array with a size able to collect useful statistics at the PeV energies.
-In these terms, the previous figures were redone considering now FF$=1.4\%$ (figure~\ref{fig:NmuLCmFF0014}).
+A low FF is mandatory for a real detector array with a size able to collect useful event statistics at the PeV energies.
+In these terms, the previous figures were redone considering now FF$=1.4\%$ (Fig.~\ref{fig:NmuLCmFF0014}).
 The fraction of events that would be in each of the above-defined regions are now: Region I - $9.99 \times 10^{-1}$; Region II - $4.09 \times 10^{-4}$; Region III - $3.52 \times 10^{-4}$; Region IV - $1.15 \times 10^{-4}$.

 The potential impact of a signal threshold due to the station triggering probability was also investigated.
 The threshold was set as high as 10 photoelectrons~\cite{Mercedes} with no visible effect on the analysis.